hacash/doc/server/fullnode_api_doc.md

     ]
 }
 ```
-Note: The returned balance list corresponds to the position of the passed account list.
+Note 1: The returned balance list corresponds to the position of the passed account list.

+Note 2: If you need to return the `diamonds` field, please enable `diamond_form = true` in the`[server]` group in the full node configuration file, and the full node will enable the record of the account HACD list.

 #### 3.2 Query block diamond information `GET: /query/diamond`